Joona Veteli

-Joona Eemil Petteri Veteli (born 21 April 1995) is a Finnish football player who plays for Finnish Veikkausliiga side Ilves.
+Joona Eemil Petteri Veteli (born 21 April 1995) is a Finnish football player who plays for Finnish Veikkausliiga side HJK.
 Veteli plays in the position of centre midfielder but can also operate as an attacking midfielder, defensive midfielder, right-back and winger.

 Club career

 On 9 November 2021, he joined KuPS on a two-year contract.
 Veteli was named the Veikkausliiga Player of the Month in May 2023.
 His time with KuPS was plagued by injuries.

 On 6 November 2023, Veteli returned to Ilves, signing a two-year deal with the club, starting in 2024.
 On 8 May 2025, his deal was extended until the end of 2027.

+On 25 August 2026, he joined HJK Helsinki for an undisclosed fee.